-There are European and UK rules governing how you can ship waste into or out of the country.
+The controls that apply if you ship waste into or out of the UK.

 The regulations apply from the point of loading the waste until it has been fully recovered or disposed of at the destination facility.
-If you fail to follow them, you may be committing a criminal offence and risk prosecution, financial penalties and/or imprisonment.
+If you do not follow the regulations you may be committing a criminal offence and risk prosecution, financial penalties and imprisonment.

 The controls that apply to your waste shipment will depend on the:

 - treatment planned for the waste when it reaches its destination

 - country of destination and the transport route

 Knowing this information will allow you to decide if your waste shipment:

 - requires notification and consent from the competent authorities concerned before you ship (also known as notification controls)